stefan-kolb/nucleus/README.md

 #### API endpoints

-**TODO: add more documentation here, especially examples (!)**

-The API of PaaSal is documented by the use of swagger.
+The API of PaaSal is documented by the use of [swagger](http://swagger.io).
-After your started a server instance, you can access an interactive UI at the `/docs` path.
+After your started a server instance, you can access an interactive [swagger-ui](https://github.com/swagger-api/swagger-ui) at the `/docs` path.

 ## Functionality

-**TODO: specify what can already be done**

 The following list shows the degree to which the adapters implement the offered methods.
 This list is auto-generated and can be shown via: